 It’s also important to note that some clicking of the jaw is normal and that other problems can cause facial pain, such as sinus, headaches and earaches.

 Sterilisation and infection control in any health care environment is extremely important.
-The team at Booragoon Dental Clinic continue to stay well informed on the latest changes in dentistry, sterilisation and infection control techniques.
+The team at Maven Dental Booragoon continue to stay well informed on the latest changes in dentistry, sterilisation and infection control techniques.

 We make sure to protect against the spread of disease or infection by abiding by rigorous standards and procedures in our practice.
 It is imperative that all clinical staff disinfect their hands between each patient and follow strict guidelines of personal hygiene.
 Disposable gloves are worn at all times when working on the patient and are changed anytime the team member needs to come in contact with anything else outside of the patient treatment zone.
 Masks are worn at all times during treatment as well to protect against airborne contaminants.